 Pavilions must remain online from November 1, 2025, to March 31, 2026.
 Embassies must take place within this timeframe.

-The event values pre-algorithm internet aesthetics and ensures exhibitions are freely accessible with a single click.
+The Wrong values pre-algorithm internet aesthetics and ensures exhibitions are accessible and one click away.

 Participation is voluntary, free, and open to all.
 There are no submission, registration or exhibiting fees.